Marc Benioff: Philanthropy

 In addition to founding Salesforce in 1999, Benioff also founded the Salesforce Foundation.
-The foundation uses a "1-1-1" approach to corporate philanthropy, where the company gives one percent of employee time as volunteer hours, one percent of its product and one percent of its revenue to charitable causes.
+The foundation uses a "1-1-1" approach to corporate philanthropy, where the company gives one percent of employee time as volunteer hours, one percent of its product and one percent of its revenue to charitable causes.In 2014, Benioff and Scott Farquhar founded Pledge 1%, a San Francisco-based nonprofit focused on this concept.

-In 2010, the Benioffs donated $100 million to UCSF Children's Hospital.[33]
-In 2014, they donated an additional $100 million to the hospital and $50 million to fund research on premature birth.[33]
-In 2019, the Benioffs donated $25 million to UCSF to create the UCSF Benioff Center for Microbiome Medicine; $10 million to Stanford for the Microbiome Therapies Initiative; and $35 million to establish a Prostate Cancer Research Initiative at UCSF.
+From 2010 to 2019, the Benioffs donated a total of $275 million to UCSF Children's Hospital, to fund research, and to create the UCSF Benioff Center for Microbiome Medicine.
+They donated an additional $100 million to the hospital in 2025.
+They have also donated $10 million to Stanford University for the Microbiome Therapies Initiative, and $35 million to the University of California, San Francisco, to establish a prostate cancer research initiative.

-In 2016, Benioff announced a $10 million donation to the University of California - Santa Barbara to establish the Benioff Ocean Initiative.

-In 2017, the Benioffs partnered with the US National Fish and Wildlife Foundation and the National Oceanic and Atmospheric Administration to form the Pacific Islands Research and Conservation Programme.